McCormick & Company, Incorporated (NYSE:MKC) Updates FY 2021 Earnings Guidance

-McCormick & Company, Incorporated (NYSE:MKC) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of $3.000-$3.050 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.000.
-The company issued revenue guidance of $6.22 billion-$6.33 billion, compared to the consensus revenue estimate of $6.12 billion.

-Separately, Stifel Nicolaus reaffirmed a hold rating and set a $89.00 target price on shares of McCormick & Company, Incorporated in a research note on Friday, July 2nd.
+Separately, Stifel Nicolaus reaffirmed a hold rating and set a $89.00 price target on shares of McCormick & Company, Incorporated in a research report on Friday, July 2nd.

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, July 26th.
-Stockholders of record on Monday, July 12th were issued a $0.34 dividend.
-This represents a $1.36 annualized dividend and a dividend yield of 1.61%.
-The ex-dividend date was Friday, July 9th.
-McCormick & Company, Incorporated’s dividend payout ratio (DPR) is currently 48.06%.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, July 26th.
+Investors of record on Monday, July 12th were issued a dividend of $0.34 per share.
+The ex-dividend date of this dividend was Friday, July 9th.
+This represents a $1.36 dividend on an annualized basis and a yield of 1.62%.
+McCormick & Company, Incorporated’s dividend payout ratio (DPR) is 48.06%.

 McCormick & Company, Incorporated manufactures, markets, and distributes spices, seasoning mixes, condiments, and other flavorful products to the food industry.
 The company operates in two segments, Consumer and Flavor Solutions.
 The Consumer segment offers rice, spices, herbs, and seasonings, as well as desserts.